 AVG is now scanning my computer looking for viruses.
 I open up the scanner’s display and see what looks like a banner ad for the paid for software at the bottom of the screen.
 Fair enough, the software was free and these people have to eat.
 I can accept advertising as the price to pay for free anti-virus.

-But it has to go
+It has to go

 Of course, you mileage may vary.
-AVG may rock your boat.
+AVG Anti-Virus may rock your boat.
 But for me it has proved so disastrous I couldn’t even test its efficiency as an anti-virus tool.
 I give it zero stars out of five.